-You can find a more detailed timeline on the project website.
 Some might say the lengthy federal environmental review process was cumbersome, but the detailed planning resulted in a better overall project — and some key benefits to our state.
-Among them:

 - During the past 14 years, stakeholder groups from across the state came together and made various agreements and commitments that will allow the project — according to the state of Colorado — to have a net environmental benefit.

-The project is endorsed by Gov. Hickenlooper, state and federal lawmakers, major environmental groups, local mayors and city councils, chambers of commerce and economic development corporations, county elected officials and water interests on both sides of the divide.
+The project was endorsed by former Gov. John Hickenlooper, state and federal lawmakers, major environmental groups, local mayors and city councils, chambers of commerce and economic development corporations, county elected officials and water interests on both sides of the divide.

 So no matter when you start the clock, the success of the Gross Reservoir expansion is rooted in the many years of detailed planning.
 We hope our customers, the environment — and even Ben Franklin — would be proud.